 It is important to diagnose Wilson disease as early as possible.
 Permanent neurologic dysfunction and serious liver disease may be avoided with early diagnosis and treatment.

-Treatment for Wilson disease is life-long and aimed at preventing the progression of the disease and trying to reverse any signs and symptoms that have appeared because of copper accumulation in the body.
-Treatment may be divided into two phases: treatment of symptomatic patients and maintenance therapy after copper has been reduced in affected tissues.
+Treatment for Wilson disease is life-long and aimed at lowering copper levels to nontoxic levels, and at preventing the progression of the disease and trying to reverse any signs and symptoms that have appeared because of copper accumulation in the body.
+Treatment may be divided into three parts: first, treatment of symptomatic patients, second, maintenance therapy after copper has been reduced in affected tissues, and third, in asymptomatic patients, maintenance therapy may be used from the beginning.

-Treatment for Wilson disease includes medications that remove (chelate) copper from the body by urinary excretion such as penicillamine (Cuprimine) and trientine dihydrochloride (Syprine), zinc salts to prevent the gut from absorbing copper from the diet.
-Tetrathiomolybdate both prevents absorbing copper and binds up toxic copper in the blood making it nontoxic.
+Treatment for Wilson disease includes three types of medications.
+First those that remove (chelate) copper from the body by urinary excretion such as penicillamine (Cuprimine) and trientine dihydrochloride (Syprine), second, zinc salts to prevent the gut from absorbing copper from the diet, and third, tetrathiomolybdate which both prevents absorbing copper and binds up toxic copper in the blood making it nontoxic.

 Zinc Acetate (Galzin) has been approved for the maintenance treatment for patients.